Kangaroo Point (Qld)

 Kangaroo Point was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Kangaroo Point had a higher cultural diversity than most local markets, with 22.0% of its population speaking languages other than English at home and 36.8% born overseas.
-Christianity was the predominant religion in Kangaroo Point, making up 45.1% of its population.
-Judaism was notably overrepresented, comprising 0.2% compared to the region's 0.2%.
+Kangaroo Point, as per a study conducted between 2016 and 2021, exhibited higher cultural diversity compared to most local areas.
+It had 22.0% of its population speaking languages other than English at home and 36.8% born overseas.
+Christianity was the predominant religion in Kangaroo Point, with 45.1% adherents.

 Frequently Asked Questions - Diversity